Information, Resources and Policy

 Details regarding submission of a thesis, including all relevant forms, are available on the Deakin Research examination procedures webpage.
 It is essential to comply with timelines, required forms and styles of thesis presentation for examination as outlined by Research Services Division.

-Further information on Thesis structure is available on the Deakin Research web site or by checking the Schedule - Order and Format of Thesis Content (PDF, 106.2 KB)
+Further information on Thesis structure is available on the Deakin Research web site.

 Proof Readers and Copy Editors